 - Grooming and looking into the mirror

 - Watching a navigation system

 - Digging around in a purse, backpack, or briefcase

 Drivers often try to take on other tasks rather than giving the roadway their full attention.
 This can lead to accidents, injuries, and sometimes death.
 An experienced attorney can assist you to recover some compensation for your injuries, pain and suffering, and lost or damaged property resulting from a wreck with a negligent driver.

 Determining and Proving Negligence in a Texting While Driving Accident

-When you hire a car accident lawyer, they will need to not only determine negligence on the part of the other driver but prove they are liable to get you the proper compensation.
+When you hire a texting while driving accident lawyer in Henderson, they will need to determine negligence on the part of the other driver and prove they are liable in order to get you the proper compensation.
 Once your attorney obtains a copy of the police report of your accident, they can get to work.

 The report may reveal a lot of information.
 Law enforcement may have uncovered solid evidence through interviews of you and the other driver, passengers in each vehicle, and witnesses to the accident.
 There could be accompanying photographs.
 And the other driver could have admitted to texting while driving.